Hugh Hefner

 Hefner poses with a cockatoo in one of his iconic silk robes at the Playboy Mansion in November 1993.

-Hefner seen with his second wife Kimerley Conrad, a former Playboy Playmate of the Year, and their sons Marston and Cooper in April 1994
+Hefner seen with his second wife, Kimberley Conrad, a former Playboy Playmate of the Year, and their sons Marston and Cooper in April 1994.

 Hefner poses with his daughter Christie, then CEO of Playboy, at her wedding to former Illinois state senator William Marovitz in 1995.